 InstallRoot automates the install of the DoD certificates onto your Windows computer

-If you want to access DoD websites from your Windows computer, you need these certificates on your computer.
+To access DoD websites from your computer, you need these certificates on your computer.
 You may need to reinstall the certificates if the CAC enabled web site won't load, the website you are visiting is prompting you with the message there is a problem with the website's Security Certificate / site is not trusted, you have received a new CAC, or your DoD website worked up until recently and doesn't now.

-(It is the same file [except for .zip version] from 3 different web locations, in the event a link doesn't work)
+(It is the same file [except for .zip version] from two different servers, in the event one of the links don't work)